From Interview with Wendy Rains, by Carol Forest

 Her parents were pretty unconventional, having built multiple homes and moving their family around quite a bit.
 Her mom had been diagnosed and living with dementia for many years.
 Instead of placing her in an assisted living facility, she lived in her own condo with round the clock care by a loving Filipino family.
 She no longer recognized her husband or kids, and her particular condition rendered her mute.
 When the move to Mexico became a reality, her mom’s Filipino family asked to have her live with them….back home in the Philippines, on the outlying island of Occidental Negro in Bacolod City, where for 7 years, she spent the end of her days.
 Unconventional?
 Indeed.

 In the early years in Todos Santos, her Dad only came down now and then for short stays, and moved there full time in 2010.
-At the time of this writing he is 96 years old and in spite of his maintaining a certain level of independence, Wendy has found herself in the position of caring for him.
+Her dad is now 99 years old and in spite of his maintaining a certain level of independence, Wendy has found herself in the position of caring for him.
 As a senior herself, looking after her aging dad in a foreign country, was in lockstep with the family tradition of unconventional aging in place.

 Todos Santos has attracted quite a few expats “of a certain age”, and it’s no secret that many of them are single with no family around.
 There are also couples who have had to leave town in search of senior or assisted living, or end of life care for their spouse.
 These facilities or services just don’t exist in the area.
 Besides, once one has chosen to live and enjoy their life there, leaving there isn’t something you really want to do!

 With a knack for recognizing what’s missing or needed, Wendy started on a new path of creating the first hospice style group of volunteers.
 In early 2017 she had arranged for Elena Moreno to present a forum on Death and Dying in Mexico.
-It was so important to share all the information one needs to know if a death occurs while in Mexico.
-(The paperwork alone is mind-boggling).
+It was so important to share all the complicated information one needs to know if a death of a foreigner occurs while in Mexico.
+(The paperwork alone and all the agencies one must file a report with is mind-boggling).
 The forum attracted over 100 people, and the majority of attendees were definitely “of a certain age”.

 Wendy had met Dan Hodul, a gentleman who had a lot of experience in senior assistance in Northern California, and they decided to have sheets for people to sign if interested in becoming hospice care givers.
 Over 25 people signed up, and that was the birth of Comfort Care & Assistance…and the start towards realizing her vision to fill a serious void.